 After all, the new year is fast approaching, and it’s always a time when people think about getting back on the wagon and focusing on their health.
 Plan now so you can capitalize on this captive audience then!

 1. Think in terms of boot camps.
 As you know, people are poised to make health-related changes every time the clock strikes midnight on December 31.
 Take advantage of this by offering a “boot camp” (or a special program, if that sounds a little less aggressive) around a topic related to your specific business.
 Are you a personal trainer?
 Offer a weight-loss boot camp.
 Are you an acupuncturist?
-Offer a “healthy 2013” series of treatments to combat colds and other illnesses.
+Offer a “healthy new year” series of treatments to combat colds and other illnesses.
 Promote these on your website, through social media, and newsletters.

 2. Think collaborative efforts.
 Cross promotions are one of the most effective ways to get new customers.
 If your personal trainer recommends a chiropractor for your aching back, you’re much more likely to call the referral rather than call up some random practitioner you found on Google.